On the Complexity of Techniques That Make Transition Systems Implementable by Boolean Nets: Introduction

 We obtain our NP-completeness results by reductions from a variant of the well-known vertex cover problem.
 Our current approach generalizes our methods from~\cite{ictcs/Tredup20,apn/Tredup21} and tailors them to flip-flop nets and its aforementioned derivatives.

 This paper, which is an extended version of~\cite{rp/Tredup20}, is organized as follows.
 The next Section~\ref{sec:prelis} introduces necessary notions and definitions.
-After that, Section~\ref{sec:label_splitting} presents our complexity results for label-splitting while the next ones concentrate on edge/event/state removals.
+After that, Sections~\ref{sec:label_splitting} to \ref{sec:state_removal} present our complexity results for label-splitting and the edge/event/state-removals.
 Finally, Section~\ref{sec:con} briefly closes the paper.